-In addition to the analysis for Intensive Observational Periods (IOP), ARM also developed the continuous forcing data in which the initial guess fields in the cost function of Equation (10) were entirely from hourly operational analysis and were subject to constraints of observed surface and TOA fields (Xie et al. 2004).
-The advantage of the continuous forcing is that it can be derived for long periods and over most regions of the globe as long as surface and TOA measurements are available.
-The compromise is that the vertical structures of the analyzed fields are heavily dependent on the operational analysis.

 1.6 Input data for the ARM variational analysis

 The input data for the ARM variational analysis include measurements of both adjustment variables and constraint fields.
 The adjusted variables are the large-scale state variables, namely, winds, temperature, and humidity.
 The constraints include surface pressure, surface latent and sensible heat fluxes, wind stress, precipitation, net radiation at the surface and at the top of the atmosphere (TOA), as well as column total cloud liquid water.